RajatSharma11/Compiler/README.md

 ## For Compiling:
 For Parsing:
 - Go to SML Command Prompt
-- execute: CM.make "sources.cm"
+- Execute: CM.make "sources.cm"
-- execute val a = Parser.parse"test" (* test is just a demo file *)
+- Execute val a = Parser.parse"test" (* test is just a demo file *)

 For Intermediate Code
 - Go to SML Command Prompt
+- Execute: CM.make "sources.cm"
 - Execute Driver.drive "test"  (* test is just a demo file *)
 - Output will be written in output.txt file